ewcloud/ewc-tf-module-openstack-compute/README.md

 - Volumes and floating IPs tagged with: `app_name`, `environment`, and `project` tags

 This tagging approach makes it easier to filter, identify, and manage resources in your OpenStack environment.

-## Best Practices

-1. Always specify appropriate security groups for your instances
-2. Use unique and descriptive names for instances to aid in identification
-3. Consider using OS volumes for production instances for improved performance and resilience
-4. Implement proper key management for your keypair_name
-5. Use cloud-init userdata for consistent instance initialization